Introduction

 Results

-To assess the integration of social information, we developed a behavioral paradigm (Figure 1, Supplementary Figure 1a and Supplementary Video 1, Continuous Perceptual Report task, ‘CPR’, see Methods) that enables continuous “peri-decision” wagering on the accuracy of perceptual judgments about the direction of a noisy random dot pattern (RDP).
-Participants used a joystick to signal their perceived direction (angle) and confidence (eccentricity, the deviation from the central position).
-Their task was to maximize the monetary reward score by following the direction of the RDP as accurately as possible, so that their cursor (partial circle, ‘response arc’) would overlap with occasionally presented small reward targets appearing in the direction of the coherent motion (Supplementary Figure 1b).
-Notably, increasing joystick eccentricity shortened the arc length, making it harder to hit the target.
-In case of a successful target hit, the reward score was calculated as the product of report accuracy and confidence (and was zero otherwise, Figure 1d).
-This reward scheme was intended to elicit continuous peri-decision wagering, by awarding large rewards for accurate and confident reports, small rewards for less accurate and/or less confident reports, and omitting rewards for inaccurate but confident reports.
+To assess the integration of social information, we developed a dynamic perceptual decision paradigm (Figure 1A,B, Supplementary Figure 1A and Supplementary Video 1, Continuous Perceptual Report task, ‘CPR’, see Methods and Glossary) that enables continuous “peri-decision” wagering on the accuracy of perceptual judgments about the direction of a noisy random dot pattern (RDP).
+The RDP direction and coherence changed frequently, resulting in successive “stimulus states” (Figure 1C).
+Participants used a joystick to signal their perceived direction (angle) and confidence (joystick tilt, the deviation from the central position).
+Their task was to maximize the monetary reward score by following the direction of the RDP as accurately as possible, so that their cursor (partial circle, ‘response arc’) would overlap with occasionally presented small reward targets appearing in the direction of the coherent motion (Supplementary Figure 1B).
+Tilting the joystick away from the center shortened the arc length, making it harder to hit the target and obtain the reward.
+But at the same time, larger tilt could result in a larger reward, because the reward score was calculated as the product of report accuracy and tilt (but was zero if the response arc did not hit the target, Figure 1D).
+This reward scheme allowed us to elicit continuous peri-decision wagering, by awarding large rewards for accurate and confident reports, small rewards for less accurate and/or less confident reports, and omitting rewards for inaccurate and overconfident reports.

 Humans express perceptual confidence in real-time through peri-decision wagering